 Celestica derives most of its revenue from OEM customers.
-The contractual agreements with its key customers generally provide a framework for its overall relationship with the customers.
-Celestica recognizes product manufacturing revenue upon shipment as title has passed, persuasive evidence of an arrangement exists, performance has occurred, customer specified test criteria have been met, and the earnings process is complete.
+Celestica recognizes product manufacturing revenue upon shipment when title has passed, persuasive evidence of an arrangement exists, performance has occurred, customer specified test criteria have been met, and the earnings process is complete.
 Celestica has contractual arrangements with the majority of its customers that require the customer to purchase unused inventory that Celestica has purchased to fulfill that customer's forecasted manufacturing demand.
-Celestica accounts for raw material returns as reductions in inventory and does not record revenue on these transactions.
+Celestica accounts for raw material returns as reductions in inventory and does not recognize revenue on these transactions.